CMU-IDS-2020/a3-wqyf/writeup.md

 1. Users can see the dynamic traffic flow given the specified location and time-span.
 2. When the query results are large, the pick-up and drop-off path become intractable for users, so the animation can help breakdown the traffic flow in a mini-scale.

-We create two types of animation.
-1. by hour-scale for the day 2. by the minute-scale for the user-specified time span.
+The animation is set to be 30fps of the
 By hour allows the users to see the traffic flow for the day, so the users will have a general idea about the traffic flow.
 If the users see certain traffic flow during the hour need more close attention, they can choose to explore the traffic flow on a minute scale.

+Other UI decision:
+We have two slider bars for users to choose the start and end hours of the day(dynamic query).
+We have tried with other user input interfaces such as textbox, but the slider bar allows the users to have a better interaction experience.

 ## Development